Preamble of Bangladesh Constitution; Operative part or not?

 The preamble of our constitution is the soul of our constitution.
 The whole constitution depends on the preamble and works as a description of it.

-In its second paragraph it established the fundamental principal of the state.
+In its second paragraph, it established the fundamental principle of the state.
 Namely: Nationalism, socialism, democracy and secularism.
 These pillars uphold all of our constitution.
-(Later described on Part II)
+(Later described in Part II)

-The third paragraph draws the spirit of second paragraph and confirms of its application by mentioning democratic process, rule of law, fundamental human rights and freedom etc and these would be the fundamental aim of the country.
-(Later described on Part III)
+The third paragraph draws the spirit of the second paragraph and confirms of its application by mentioning democratic process, rule of law, fundamental human rights and freedom etc and these would be the fundamental aim of the country.
+(Later described in Part III)

 The supremacy of the constitution and its protection by the people is confirmed by the fourth paragraph it also said our foreign policy would be international peace and co-operation in keeping with the progressive aspiration and mankind.